awhedbee22/expo-supabase-starter/readme.md

 ## Components And Styling

-CannaJournal uses a component-based architecture with NativeWind for styling:
+Toke Diary uses a component-based architecture with NativeWind for styling:

 - Custom UI components are located in the `components` directory
 - Styling is done using Tailwind CSS classes via NativeWind